EternalllZM/rtd-codz/docs/source/rules.rst

 - **Keep arguments out of the server.**

-Please do not interrupt the experience of others on the server by arguing in public channels or causing drama.
+Do not interrupt the experience of others on the server by arguing in public channels or causing drama.
 Both users (no matter who started) will be punished should this occur.

 - **DM Modmail to report users.**

 The smartest thing to do is to simply direct message Modmail that you are being insulted/harrassed.
 It will save all of us time in resolving the issue.

 Rule 4 - No Spamming or Off-Topic Content
 ------------